cookpad/mixed_gauge/README.md

 ## Advanced configuration
 ### Hash fucntion
-Register arbitrary hash function.
-Hash function must be a proc and must return integer.
+Default hash fucntion is CRC32, which has better perfomance for this kind of usecase.

+But you can use arbitrary hash function like:

 ```ruby
 # gem install fnv